PeterPedegru/tact/README.md

 yarn add @tact-lang/compiler
 ```

-TACT doesn't have development environment dependencies and has everything built in.
-TACT's stdlib also distributed together with a compiler.
+TACT doesn't require any separate development environment dependencies — everything is built in.
+The TACT standard library is also distributed together with the compiler.

 For Visual Studio Code syntax support, please download the [tact extension](https://marketplace.visualstudio.com/items?itemName=ton-community.tact-vscode).